MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-q-and-a-tutorial.md

 ---
 title: Q&A tutorial for Power BI business users
-description: How to use Power BI Q&A natural language queries.
+description: Learn how to explore a sample in the Power BI service and create a visual by using natural language in Q&A.
 author: mihart
 ms.author: mihart
 ms.reviewer: mohammad.ali
 ms.service: powerbi
 ms.subservice: powerbi-ai
 ms.topic: how-to
-ms.date: 09/01/2021
+ms.date: 02/24/2023
 LocalizationGroup: Ask questions of your data
 ---